Biruh-21/Send-email/README.md

 # Send-email
-A simpe python script to send an email.
+A simple python script to send an email.